 Panelists discussed the difficult role of the United States intelligence community, other Western intelligence agencies, and the International Atomic Energy Agency (IAEA) in gathering critical information about Iran’s nuclear program.
 The speakers compared the reliability of recent intelligence on Iran to knowledge about Iraq’s nuclear program and recount lessons learned from Iraq.
 The panelists also discussed Iran’s motivations in continuing nuclear development despite intensifying sanctions and what steps the United States and its diplomatic partners can still take to try to convince Iran not to build and test nuclear weapons.

-The Iran Task Force is co-chaired by Atlantic Council Chairman Senator Chuck Hagel and Ambassador Stuart Eizenstat.
-The Iran Task Force seeks to perform a comprehensive analysis of Iran’s internal political landscape, as well as its role in the region and globally, to assess whether there are any elements within the country and region that can build the basis for an improved relationship with the West and how these elements, if they exist, could be utilized by U.S. policymakers.
-The Task Force was launched in February of 2010 with support from the Ploughshares Fund.
+The Iran Task Force is co-chaired by Atlantic Council Chairman Senator Chuck Hagel and Ambassador Stuart E. Eizenstat, and seeks to perform a comprehensive analysis of Iran’s internal political landscape, its role in the region and globally, and any basis for an improved relationship with the West.
+Please click here for more information about the Iran Task Force.

 Member, Atlantic Council Board of Directors

 Senior Fellow, Belfer Center for Science and International Affairs, Harvard University